-You can apply either onshore or offshore of Australia and you can include dependent family members such as spouse/partner and dependent children.
+You can apply either onshore or offshore of Australia, and you can include dependent family members such as spouse/partner and dependent children.

-Once your 190 visa application is allocated to a case officer, they may undertake id checks and assess your claimed information such as employment, character and health before making a decision on your visa application.
+Once your 190 visa application is allocated to a case officer, they may undertake id checks and assess your claimed information, such as employment, character and health, before making a decision on your visa application.

 Please be aware that a case officer may refuse your visa application without requesting further information or documents.
-Therefore it is crucial you provide all relevant documents at time of lodgement of your application.
+Therefore it is crucial you provide all relevant documents at the time of lodgement of your application.

 After a certain time, you might be eligible for Australian citizenship.
 Find out more about Australian citizenship.